 There is a wide selection of interest income investments from which to choose.

 •Interest income investments offered by local banks, S&Ls, and perhaps credit unions are probably at least somewhat familiar to you.
-But you might also want to consider interest income investments offered by financial institutions located in other areas of the U.S., since some of them may offer higher rates than local financial institutions.
-You can compare interest rates on www.bankrate.com.
+Y may find it advantageous to consider interest income investments offered by financial institutions located in other areas of the U.S., since some of them may offer higher rates than local financial institutions.
+You can compare current interest rate offers on Internet sites such as bankrate.com.

-•Tax-exempt interest income securities should be given consideration by investors in the highest income tax brackets.
+•Tax-exempt interest income securities are most attractive for investors in the highest income tax brackets.
 The primary attraction of such securities is the exemption from paying federal income taxes on the interest that is earned.
-And in North Carolina, no income tax is payable on interest on federally tax-exempt interest income securities issued by entities located within the state.
-However, if you may be subject to the Alternative Minimum Tax, check as to whether or not that tax is likely to apply to the specific tax-exempt interest income investments that you are considering purchasing.
+And, in states like North Carolina, no state income tax is payable on interest on federally tax-exempt interest income securities issued by entities located within the state.
+However, if you may be subject to the Alternative Minimum Tax, check as to whether or not that tax is likely to apply to the specific tax-exempt interest income investments that you are considering for purchase.